YuriMelnikov/MLOps_labs/README.md

     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── mlops_labs            <- Main project directory for MLOps tasks and labs.
+    │   └── lab3/
+    │       ├── __init__.py    <- Initialization file to make `lab3` a Python package.
+    │       │
+    │       ├── data/
+    │       │   ├── titanic.csv             <- Raw titanic dataset for processing and transformations.
+    │       │   └── transformed_titanic.csv <- Processed dataset after transformations.
+    │       │
+    │       ├── scripts/                   <- Python scripts for specific ETL and data handling steps.
+    │       │   ├── download_from_s3.py    <- Script for downloading data from an S3-compatible storage.
+    │       │   ├── transform_data.py      <- Script for transforming the titanic dataset as part of the ETL pipeline.
+    │       │   ├── upload_to_s3.py        <- Script to upload the initial dataset to S3 storage.
+    │       │   └── upload_transformed_data.py <- Script to upload the transformed dataset back to S3.
+    │       │
+    │       └── shell/                    <- Shell scripts for individual ETL steps and data pipeline operations.
+    │           ├── extract.sh            <- Script for extracting data as part of the ETL process.
+    │           ├── first_load.sh         <- Script to perform initial data load to S3.
+    │           ├── load.sh               <- Script for loading data into the final destination.
+    │           └── transform.sh          <- Script for data transformation tasks.
+    │
+    ├── docker-compose.yaml    <- Docker Compose configuration for setting up services like MinIO for local S3 storage.
+    │
+    ├── pipeline.sh            <- Main shell script for running the full ETL pipeline, calling the scripts in sequence.
+    │
+    ├── pyproject.toml         <- Poetry configuration file, managing dependencies and project metadata.
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │